Instructions to authors for the preparation of full paper (max eight pages)

 The numbers identifying equations should be placed in parentheses on the right.
-Make sure that no ambiguities arise.
+Please, make sure that no ambiguities arise.

 4. Page Numbers

-Make sure citations in the text (in square brackets) agree with the reference list and any listed reference is cited in the text.
-Group the references at the end of the paper in numerical order, typed 10 pt and presented as follows:
+References to published literature should be quoted in the text in brackets and grouped at the end of the paper in numerical order, typed 10 pt. and presented as follows: